coltonTB/personal/content/projects.md

 *2011*

 An image analysis tool designed for the study of brain cell activity in [zebra finches][zebra-finch] (R. Mooney's Lab, Duke University department of Neurobiology).
-Greatly improved the ease and efficiency of collecting this crucial.
+Greatly improved the ease and efficiency of collecting this crucial data.

 [honey-link]: http://www.joinhoney.com
 [zebra-finch]: https://en.wikipedia.org/wiki/Zebra_finch